 Key values:

- The Interest Coverage Ratio helps lenders assess the company’s short-term financial situation.
+The Interest Coverage Ratio helps lenders assess the company’s short-term

- Both shareholders and investors use this ratio to make decisions about their investments.
+Both shareholders and investors use this ratio to make decisions about their

- This ratio tells the investors or creditors that the company is financially sound or not.
+This ratio tells the investors or creditors that the company is financially

 Formula: